tkoukpari/blog-src/src/2025-06-06-calling-ocaml-from-c-from-swift.md

 }
 ```

-but c needs to initialize the ocaml runtime and find the ocaml callback[^intfc]
+but c needs to initialize the ocaml runtime and set a pointer to the ocaml
+callback[^intfc]

 ```c
 static void init_ocaml(void) __attribute__((constructor));